rolling-scopes-school/js-fe-course-en/tasks/online-zoo/online-zoo.md

 ## Creation of a copy of the layout

-The first thing to do is create your copy of the Figma designs.
+The first thing to do is the creation of your copy of the Figma designs.
 To do so:

 - authorize on [Figma](https://www.figma.com/);
 - navigate to the [layout](https://www.figma.com/file/ypzT9idgAILaSRVRmDAJxn/online-zoo-3-weeks);